 “We’ve dedicated ourselves to research, and it continues to fuel our drive to give customers everything they need to make smart decisions.
 And we’re always striving to do it better.”

 With a database of over 28,000 vehicles — and counting — Crutchfield has more car audio DIY dirt than anyone.
 Our Vehicle Research Team is a big reason why.
 Their in-depth info makes it easier for you to find the gear that fits and install it in your vehicle.

 They’ve collected all this the old fashioned way — by taking apart dashes and doors of all types of vehicles.
 Each step in the removal and replacement process is documented with detailed, step-by-step notes and upwards of 400 photos.

-All this info comes into play when you speak to a Crutchfield Advisor or enter your vehicle information into our Outfit My Car page.
+All this info comes into play when you speak to a Crutchfield Advisor or enter your vehicle information into our Vehicle Finder page.
 Instead of wading through a bunch of stuff that doesn't work, you’ll go straight to what fits your car.
 Plus, we can send you our vehicle-specific installation instructions — free with most car audio purchases.

 Our product research team opens the box for almost every one of the thousands of products we sell.
 Why?
 We want to make sure you know everything about your purchase.

 We have a team of full-time, in-house product researchers with about 100 years of experience between them.
 “I’m the ‘newbie’ of the group, with 23 years here at Crutchfield,” quipped researcher Mark G. as he unboxed a new set of headphones.
 “But I still feel like it’s something new every day.
 One day I’m testing the state-of-the-art features of an $8,000 camera and the next I’m weighing and measuring a $25 accessory.”